About This Manual¶

 The original version of this manual was a hardcover book in German with the title “Zukunftssichere TYPO3-Extensions mit Extbase und Fluid” by Jochen Rau and Sebastian Kurfürst.
 This book was translated into English by the TYPO3 community.

 The latest version of the book (second edition) targeted TYPO3 6.2.

 Meanwhile, the book is no longer an exact translation.
-Several changes were made by the TYPO3 community to reflect considerable changes in the TYPO3 core, some parts were removed, added or moved to other manuals.
+Several the TYPO3 community made changes to reflect considerable changes in the TYPO3 Core, some parts were removed, added, or moved to other manuals.
 It has - in parts - been completely rewritten.

 Thanks From Jochen and Sebastian¶

 Above all, we want to thank our families and partners for their understanding and their support when we spent our afternoons and evenings with the book instead of with them.
 Also, our customers had to be patient from time to time, when we developed Extbase or wrote the book instead of working on their project.